 This sleepy working fishing village is located on the east coast of Corfu.
 Its sandy beach and gentle shallow waters provide superb conditions for swimming and snorkeling, kayaking and stand-up paddle boarding.
 Here you will anchor and dinghy ashore for dinner at a traditional seaside tavernas, where you can enjoy freshly prepared fish straight from the boat to your table.

-This exclusive cruise has just 15 cabins available (the 16th reserved for your cruise leaders).
-Greece is traditionally one of our most popular Colgate Sailing Adventures Flotilla Cruise destinations so don’t wait to sign up.
+Greece is traditionally one of our most popular Colgate Sailing Adventures® Flotilla Cruise destinations so don’t wait to sign up.
 The cruise is open to all sailors, with a $300 discount per person for Offshore Sailing School grads who hold US Sailing Bareboat Cruising Certification.
 Find a friend or loved one, or come alone, and call 888-454-7015 today to reserve your cabin.

 Non-Discounted Package Rates:

-Package Rates for Offshore Sailing School Graduates with US Sailing Bareboat Cruising Certification:
+Package Rates for Offshore Sailing School Graduates with US Sailing Bareboat Cruising Certification (BCC)

 888-454-7015 ♦ 239-454-1700

-To guarantee a cabin on this Ionian flotilla sailing holiday in Greece, a 30% deposit of the total per person package is due now.
-Final payment is due on February 12, 2020.
-A $300 refundable damage deposit is also required at time final payment is made.
-No refunds are allowed after February 12, 2020.
+To guarantee a cabin on this Ionian flotilla sailing holiday in Greece, full payment is due now, along with a $300 refundable damage deposit.
+No refunds are allowed.
 Please purchase Travel Insurance.

 - Private or shared cabin on one of the flotilla yachts, assigned by the Atwaters